Lappi Wins In Sweden To End Long Wait For Rally Victory - UrduPoint

 Umeå, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2024) Esapekka Lappi nursed his overnight lead to win the Swedish Rally on Sunday and take his first victory in six-and-a-half years.

-Welshman Elfyn Evans was second, 34 seconds behind, in a Toyota.
-Frenchman Adrien Fourmaux finished another 14.1sec behind in a Ford to gain his first podium finish in the elite WR1 category, as all three manufacturers made the podium.
+Welshman Elfyn Evans was second in a Toyota.
+Frenchman Adrien Fourmaux finished third in a Ford to gain his first podium finish in the elite WR1 category, as all three manufacturers made the podium.

 Belgian Thierry Neuville, winner of the season-opening Monte Carlo Rally at the end of January, took fourth in a Hyundai.